Grand Canyon Guide

 Mather Point

-The South Rim receives 90 percent of the park's visitation and is unquestionably the most developed area to visit.
+The South Rim receives most of the park's visitation.
 It is about four hours from Las Vegas.
 Upon entrance to the South Rim, guests will find the Grand Canyon Village, which is home to three information centers, several gift shops, a market, two lodges and lots of parking.
-Visitors should take advantage of the park’s bus system, which provides convenient transportation across the South Rim.
+Visitors can take advantage of the park’s bus system, which provides transportation across the South Rim.
 Some roads are off limits for personal vehicles.
 This includes the Hermits Rest Route, which offers several gorgeous views and is navigated by park shuttle buses.

 One of the most popular spots to first view the canyon is at Mather Point.
-It can be packed with dozens of people during busy hours, but the guard rails help protect from accidents.
 From this lookout, you can stroll along the Rim Trail.
 This paved pathway is great for those who wish to avoid strenuous hikes.
-Less than a mile from Mather Point, one will find the Yavapai Point and Geology Museum.
+Less than a mile from Mather Point, one will find the Yavapai Point and the Geology Museum.
 Here, guests can learn about the history of the Grand Canyon and catch periodic presentations by park rangers.
+Several companies offer tours to the South Rim from Las Vegas.

 North Rim